Turkish Croatia: Legacy

-In more recent times, with a rise of Franjo Tuđman and establishment of the Republic of Croatia in the 1990s, the term was revived in reference to the political and military aims that Tuđman and his close associates had in Bosnia and Herzegovina, wanting to control both the area of former Banovina of Croatia as well as the adjacent Una-Sana regions of Bosanska Krajina.
+In more recent times, with a rise of Franjo Tuđman and establishment of the Republic of Croatia in the 1990s, the term was revived in reference to the political and military aims that Tuđman and his close associates had in the Republic of Bosnia and Herzegovina, wanting to control both the area of former Banovina of Croatia as well as the adjacent Una-Sana regions of Bosanska Krajina.
 Tuđman was widely criticized, among the Bosniaks, by the Croatian intelligentsia and in the international community, for his public discussions of this matter and giving it legitimacy, and was subsequently accused of encouraging a forceful partition of Bosnia and Herzegovina.
+During the Bosnian War Tuđman supported the Croats and the Bosniaks, until the outbreak of the Croat–Bosniak War in 1992, a conflict based on the differences between how the Croat and Bosniak leaders thought the country of Bosnia and Herzegovina should be politically organized.
+The war ended in 1994 with the signing of the Washington Agreement.

 Encouraged with Tuđman's usage of the term as a mean to denigrate and devalue Bosnia and Herzegovina sovereignty and statehood, the term was adopted as part of Croatian far-right nationalist narrative and, although sparsely, as part of their official political discourse, however with little if any impact on mainstream international geopolitics, political geography and historiography, or on academic research for that matter.
 The term never took hold outside the scope of Croatian political extremism and academic fringes.

+In his 1900 work Kratka uputa u prošlost Bosne i Hercegovine, od g.
+1463-1850, Safvet-beg Bašagić used the phrase Turska-Hrvatska in reference to Krajina.